 2. Identify Your Vices

 We all have that one food item we could eat and eat until we’re sick.
 Mine’s biscuits.
 Delicious, sugary bourbons dipped in tea.
-I can eat a pack in one sitting and not come up for air.
+I used to eat a pack in one sitting and not come up for air.

 Yours?
 Whatever it is, there’s a vegan alternative that you’ll love.